-The following applies to all GAF sheets, which may be used as ply sheets or base sheets: Foot and machine traffic on freshly applied membranes with adhesive must be kept to a minimum to reduce the possibility of adhesive displacement due to "point-applied" pressure.
-The potential result is the creation of an area where the adhesive quantity may be too light to perform the required waterproofing or bonding function.
+The following applies to all GAF sheets that may be used as ply sheets or base sheets (excluding GAFGLAS® Stratavent® Perforated Venting Base Sheet):

+Foot and machine traffic on freshly applied membranes with asphalt must be kept to a minimum to reduce the possibility of asphalt displacement due to "point applied" pressure.
+The potential result is the creation of an area where the asphalt quantity may be too light to perform the required waterproofing or bonding function.

-Workmen must stand on the insulation or deck-side of the system and avoid traffic on the freshly laid membrane system for a long enough time to allow the adhesive to set up.
+Workmen must stand on the insulation or deck side of the system and avoid traffic on the freshly laid membrane system for a long enough time to allow the asphalt to set up.
 Do not allow equipment over, or store materials on, the freshly laid membrane.
-Dispensing equipment must have balloon tires.
+Asphalt-dispensing equipment must have balloon tires.